IID-DTH/RscriptsForGranulocytesDynamics/README.md

 # RscriptsForGranulocytesDynamics

-This is the Rscripts file for the paper "Quantitative and massive single cell sequencing illustrates terminal differentiation and immune responses of granulocytes".
+This is the Rscripts file for the paper "Sepsis induces non-classic innate immune memory in granulocytes".
 It includes the analysis code and visualization code